originphp/framework/docs/models-associations.md

 - `dependent` default is `false`, if set to true when delete is called with cascade it will related records.
 - `limit` default is `null`, set a value to limit how many rows to return
 - `offset` if you are using limit then set from where to start fetching
+- `mode` default mode is `replace`.
-- `unique` default is `true`, when adding records, all other relationships are deleted first.
+    - `replace`: In replace, when adding records, all other relationships are deleted first.
 So it assumes one save contains all the joins.
+Typically the table will just have two fields, and a composite primary key.
-You can also set this to `keepExisting`, this should be set if you will store other data in the join table, as it wont delete relationships which it is adding back.
+    - `append`: this should be set to append, if you will store other data in the join table, as it wont delete relationships which it is adding back.
+The table should have an id column and it should be set as the primary key.

 ```php
   class User extends AppModel